DevelopmentalImagingMCRI/VIBeS-brain-age/README.md

 # VIBeS-brain-age
-Code supporting Kelly et al (2021) Investigating brain structural maturation in children and adolescents born very preterm using the brain age framework
+Code supporting Kelly et al (2021) Investigating brain structural maturation in children and adolescents born very preterm using the brain age framework:

+This code performs the GPR model to predict age from MRI data, model validation in the training dataset, model application to the test dataset, and calculation of brain age delta.

-Code was run using:
+Code was run using:<br/>

-python 3.8.2
+python 3.8.2<br/>

-numpy 1.20.1
+numpy 1.20.1<br/>
 sklearn 0.24.1